lone-cloud/next-deploy/README.md

 </details>

+### GitHub

+No specific environment configuration is necessary.
+By default, your app will be built and [exported](#https://nextjs.org/docs/advanced-features/static-html-export) to the `gh-pages` branch.

 ## Configuration Options

 The next-deploy config varies by the provider (engine) that you're deploying to.
 All configuration options are optional and come with sensible defaults.